nerdfiles/douadevops/ii.md

                                         support) that commit to other
                                         commitments]; commitments eventually
                                         could always commit to another commitment)

 #### Reads

-    eventually this node could always trust that Alice controls 1337 BTC as of Nov 22nd 2016
+    necessarily this node must always trust that Alice controls 1337 BTC as of Nov 22nd 2016

 ### Formal Input Specification

-    a posteriori necessity             natural kind forms
+    a priori necessity
-    eventually must always trust       (commitments must always commit to            [][] another commitment; 1-1)
+    eventually could always trust       (commitments eventually could always commit   <>[] to another commitment; 1-1)

 #### Reads

-    eventually this node must always trust that Alice controls 1337 BTC as of Nov 22nd 2016
+    eventually this node could always trust that Alice controls 1337 BTC as of Nov 22nd 2016

 for all SP, solvency proofs.
+So the Attribution Layer encodes the incomparable pairs of causal chains of names such that momentum accounts are formally specified inputs.

 ### Possible Worlds

 1. not subject to "far away country" paradoxes, or Pierre-isms

 <blockquote>